Tulsan Sally Frasier, longtime library advocate, political activist, dies at 80

 Beyond the library, Frasier's volunteering included many other causes and concerns.

-She had longtime ties to Planned Parenthood, and was past chair of the Arkansas and Eastern Oklahoma organization's governing board.
-She also volunteered with the Community Service Council and Court Appointed Special Advocates, and for many years, delivered for Meals on Wheels.
+She had longtime ties to Planned Parenthood and was a past chair of the Arkansas and Eastern Oklahoma organization's governing board.
+She also volunteered with the Community Service Council and Court Appointed Special Advocates, and for many years she delivered Meals on Wheels.

 Frasier was well-known for her love of politics.
 A proud feminist and political liberal, she was for years one of Tulsa County's most prominent Democrats and party voices.